Posandu/tronic247/posts/lets-create-a-mini-programming-language/index.md

 tags: ['javascript', 'programming']
 img: /wp-content/uploads/2022/07/Create-a-mini-programming-language.png
 updated: '2024-06-13'
+excerpt: In this tutorial, we will create a mini programming language that compiles to JavaScript and draws interesting stuff on the HTML canvas.
 ---

 In this tutorial, we will create a mini programming language that compiles: